BigDataBiology/big-data-biology_org/content/manual.md

 While doing too little of this is not good, doing too much can also damage your own projects.
 The 15% rule should be seen as a rough average over time.
-For example, if you are revising a manuscript for re-submission, it is normal that you will not have time for many of these things, but you should try to catch up with them at some point.
+For example, if you are revising a manuscript for re-submission, it is normal that you will not have time for many of these things, but you should catch up with them later.

-This is part of my checklist for major discussions.
+This is part of the checklist for the biannual discussions.

-## Vacation
+## Vacations

-We follow the Fudan University rules, but on top of that, please let me know as soon as possible when you plan to take holidays.
+We follow the university rules, but on top of that, please let me know as soon as possible when you plan to take holidays.

-## Getting a computer, peripherals, apps &amp;c
+## Getting a computer, peripherals, apps &c

 You should expect to get a computer (either a desktop or a laptop) from the lab as well as any peripherals which may help in the work.
 Generally getting them